 It may rain, snow, it may shine, but The Invincible Sea is there, repeating the same rhythm since the beginning of time: It goes — Waves — and always comes back.
 As if every sea drop had received the instructions of what to do — It goes, waves, and always comes back.

-While I experience this ancestral canon, the waiting game falls apart.
+While I experience this ancestral canon, the waiting game crumbles and falls apart.

 The thing is: No day is an ordinary day these days.

-I have kept writing for about five years — No matter what.
+I have kept writing for about years — No matter what.
 I have studied, researched and discovered.
-I have written right into my fears.
-I have cut down from 180.000 words to 80.000.
+I have written straight into my fears.
+I have cut down from 250.000 words to 140.000.
 I have started from scratch and rewritten my text so many times until I have thrown up.
 I have edited, polished, read and read it again.
 I have submitted my manuscript to the world.

 I have done my best.
 I cannot do much more than that.

 Everybody is waiting for something — For a letter to be sent, a decision to be made, a new season to come, for someone to say: “Great job.
-Your novel is accepted.”
+We love your novel.”